Academic freedom: Movements and controversies

-There have been an abundance of scandals over the restricted academic freedom at a number of universities in South Africa.
+As of 2007, there have been scandals over the restricted academic freedom at a number of universities in South Africa.
 The University of KwaZulu-Natal received fame over its restricted academic freedom and the scandal that occurred in 2007.
-In this scandal a sociology lecturer, Fazel Khan was fired in April 2007 for "bringing the university into disrepute" after he released information to the news media.
-According to Khan he had been airbrushed from a photograph in a campus publication because of his participation in a staff strike last February.
-In light of this scandal the South African Council on Higher Education released a report stating that the state is influencing academic freedom.
-In particular, public universities are more susceptible to political pressure because they receive funds from the public.
+Fazel Khan was fired in April 2007 for "bringing the university into disrepute" after releasing information to the news media about being airbrushed from a photograph in a campus publication because of his participation in a staff strike.
+The South African Council on Higher Education released a report stating that the state is influencing academic freedom.
+Public universities are more susceptible to political pressure because they receive funds from the public.